 How long should an essay introduction be?

 It all depends on the overall length of your essay.
-If it’s a standard, five-paragraph college essay, the introduction should only take one paragraph.
+If it’s a standard, five-paragraph college essay, the introduction should only take one paragraph, or 60-80 words.

-But if you’re writing something longer, for example, a five-page interpretation of a literary work, the introduction could take two to three paragraphs.
+But if you’re writing something longer, for example, a five-page interpretation of a literary work, the introduction could take two to three paragraphs, or 120-150 words.

 The aim of the introductory paragraph